gervasiozaldivar/G-BigSMILES/README.md

 This package is implemented entirely in Python.
 However, it has a dependency on RDKit.
 The recommended and easiest method for installing RDKit is via pip and PyPI.

+⚠️ This package requires Python 3.10 or higher.

 To install this package itself, use pip:

 ```shell